📖 The weekly intergenerational Bible study meets via Zoom on Thursdays at 7:30 p.m.

 This intergenerational meeting is generally held on the fourth Saturday of each month, typically accompanied with sweet goodies.
 The current book is "Women of the Word" by Jen Wilkin - How to study the Bible with both our hearts and our minds.

-Next meet on October 25th, 2025, @ 9am, at the church.
+Next meet on February 28th, @ 9am, at the church.
 If you're able, please bring a breakfast item to share.

 Do you have questions about faith or life?
 Are there topics you’d like to explore or experience more deeply?